makerdao/community/governance/polls/Investigate Deploying the MakerDAO Balance Sheet in ETH - May 23, 2022.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following action will be taken:**
-* The Mandated Actors will investigate a plan to offboard the above vault types from the Maker Protocol.
+* The relevant Core Units will investigate options for deploying a portion of the MakerDAO balance sheet in ETH.
-* A future on-chain poll will ask the community to implement a specific proposal from the Mandated Actors.
+* Future on-chain polls will ask the community to support specific proposals.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**